ontio/documentation/docs/pages/doc_en/Introduction/tutorial_for_developer_en.md

 ### Ontology command line tool

 Developing on Ontology often includes a lot of command line parameters.
 For detailed information about these parameters, please refer to [Ontology CLI User Guide](https://ontio.github.io/documentation/cli_user_guide_en.html).
 These command line parameters are also executed through the Ontology CLI tool.
-The CLI can execute and invoke most of the functions of the ontology network, which is the first entry of the Ontology network.
+The CLI can execute and invoke most of the functions of the Ontology network, which is the first entry of the Ontology network.
 In addition to the documentation, you can get a brief description of the command line parameters by executing `./ontology --help`.

 ### Ontology signature server